-But reading is deliberate.
+Unlike the other ways of becoming smart, reading is more deliberate.
 It is conscious.
 It is how you approach your life one day and one book page at a time.
 If you want to live happily, read.
 If you want to get rich, read.
 You want to learn how to be happy alone.
 You’re reading now.
 Aren’t you?
-Reading helps you acquire skills and thoughts that can help you with the problem a lot better.
+Reading helps you acquire skills and thoughts to help you with the problem better.

 I shake my head when they talk about how reading is meaningless.
 I am happy to tell you, dear reader, that the benefit is long-term.
 And first of all, if you read often, you are so content and happy with your life that people look at you and say he is so calm with life.
 You are so calm with yourself.
 You rarely feel pressure like everyone else, and when you do, you are faster to return to being calm than others.